Mark Kendall (engineer): Background

 Kendall was born on 16 April 1972.
-He received his Bachelors of Engineering (Hons I, 1993) and PhD (1998) from the University of Queensland.
+He received his Bachelor of Engineering (Hons I, 1993) and PhD (1998) from the University of Queensland.

-In 1998, Kendall moved to the UK to take up a position in the Department of Engineering Science at the University of Oxford (1998-2006).
-He has subsequently held positions at the University of Queensland (2006-2018) and at the Australian National University (2018–Present).
+In 1998, Kendall moved to the UK to take up a position in the Department of Engineering Science at the University of Oxford (1998–2006).

-Contributions to Biotechnology
+Contributions to biotechnology

-Kendall has over 160 patent applications of which, 128 have been granted to date.
-He has authored more than 300 refereed papers.

-At the University of Oxford (1998-2006) Kendall developed a biolistic technique for the delivery of vaccines directly into the skin without the use of needles.
+At the University of Oxford (1998–2006) Kendall developed a biolistic technique for the delivery of vaccines directly into the skin without the use of needles.

-At the University of Queensland (2006-2018) Kendall invented the Nanopatch for needle-free delivery of vaccines.
+At the University of Queensland (2006–2018) Kendall invented the Nanopatch for needle-free delivery of vaccines.

 At WearOptimo and the Australian National University (2018 to present), Kendall has invented the Microwearable™ sensor for personalised medicine.

 During his career, Kendall has collaborated with major global health partners including the Bill & Melinda Gates Foundation, World Health Organization and Merck & Co.

 He is an Australian Government Academy of Science COVID-19 Expert.